kisinga/dukarun/docs/customer-features/ml-and-intelligence.md

 **Who:** Dukarun operator, external ML provider.

-1. Use the **ML Training Status** component in the dashboard (for high-level control) or the GraphQL APIs (for automation) to:
+1. Use the **ML Training Status** component to monitor progress.
-   - Prepare training data (photo extraction).
+   - Training triggers **automatically** when photo extraction completes (if data is sufficient).
-   - Generate a manifest.
+2. Monitor status:
 2. Run training externally:
    - Use the manifest to download data.
    - Train a TensorFlow.js-compatible model.